larastan/larastan/README.md

 - Supports most of [Laravel](https://laravel.com)'s **beautiful magic**
 - Discovers bugs in your code

 > While by definition, "static analysis" doesn't load any of your application's code.
 Larastan boots your application's container, so it can resolve types that are only possible to compute at runtime.
+That's why we use the term "code analysis" instead of "static analysis".

 ## ✨ Getting Started In 3 Steps